 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

-The vineyard is located in the southwest Hungary not far from the border Croatia, It is one of the oldest and best in the country and is often referred to as "Bordeaux of Hungary", because excellent red wines are pressed here.
+The wine-growing region is in the southwest Hungary not far from the border too Croatia, It is one of the oldest and best in the country and is often referred to as the "Bordeaux of Hungary" because excellent red wines are made here.
 In the 19th century, the red wine from the Kadarka grape was exported to many European countries.
-Great lovers of it were, for example, the composer Franz Liszt (1811-1886), who visited the area several times and Pope Pius IX.
+Great composers, for example, were the composer Franz Liszt (1811-1886), who visited the area several times, and Pope Pius IX.
 (1792-1878).
-The pope said that the wine preserves his health and his spirit.
-Here may be the only area next to Eger the traditional red wine bull's blood (Bikavér) are produced.
-The continental climate is characterized by dry summers with plenty of sunshine and strong winds and long, mild winters.
-The vineyards on loess soil cover 2,300 hectares.
+The Pope said that wine preserves his health and spirit.
+Here, as the only area next to Eger the traditional red wine bull's blood (Bikavér) are produced.
+The continental climate is characterized by dry summers with lots of sunshine and strong winds and long, mild winters.
+The vineyards on loess soils cover 2,300 hectares.
 The main varieties are Cabernet Franc, Cabernet Sauvignon, Chardonnay, kadarka, Kékfrankos ( Blaufränkisch ), Merlot, Olaszrizling (Welschriesling) and Sauvignon Blanc.
 Well-known producers are Baron von Twickel, Bodri, Dúzsi Tamás, Heimann Családi Birtok, Sebestyén Csaba, Takler Ferenc, Vesztergombi Ferenc and Vida Péter.